urtti/homebrew-ez/README.md

 `ez` streamlines CLI command execution through aliases.
 It allows you to save frequently used or complex shell commands as short, memorable aliases, making your terminal workflow faster and more efficient.

+Benefits of using it include:
-- Aliases are stored in a `.ez_cli.json` file in each directory, allowing for context-specific command sets.
+- Context-specific command sets that are easy to share to the team: Aliases are stored in a `.ez_cli.json` file in each directory.
+- Timed runs: After each command execution, ez prints out the duration.
+This gives you information about your workflow efficiency without any extra effort.
+- Parallel runs: By default commands are sequential, but parallel commands are supported as well.
+When run in parallel, a subprocess is created for each command.

 ## Installation